bibliotheque-microservice/apiGateway/README.md

 - **docker-compose.yml**: Defines the services, networks, and volumes for the Docker containers.
 - **index.js**: Main API Gateway logic, which handles routing and requests to the different services (Books, Users, Loans).
 - **package.json**: Manages project dependencies, scripts, and metadata.
+- **Microservices-efrei.postman_collection.json**: The collection to import in Postman (the url: http://localhost:8085).

 ## Prerequisites